 The probability of men suffering from hair loss increase with age.
 Approximately 40 percent of all American men have visible hair loss by the age of 35.
 By the age of 60 that percentage grows to 65 percent.

-Children, on the other hand, are prone to lose their hair early because of a disease, or a fungal infection, or even an emotional disorder.
+In the case of children, they are prone to lose their hair early because of a disease, or a fungal infection, or even an emotional disorder.

-So, who are affected by the causes of hair loss?
-We will consider here, what are the causes of hair loss for men, women, and children.
-Everyone is exposed to the causes of hair loss.
+We will examine what are the causes of hair loss, affecting not only men and women, but also children.
+Because everyone is exposed to the causes of hair loss.

 In some men occurs gradually, as they are getting older.
 The signs of male pattern baldness are bald spots and a receding hairline.

-Another reason why most men lose their hair is an imbalance of a hormone called testosterone.
-Testosterone is an androgen male hormone.
+Another reason why most men lose their hair, is an imbalance of an androgen male hormone called testosterone.

 The imbalance occurs when the